MooersLab/export-select-bibtex-entries-el/README.md

 ## AI use disclosure

-The code in bibexport.el was developed iteratively with the help of Claude Sonnet 4.0.
+The code in `bibexport.el` was developed iteratively with the help of Claude Sonnet 4.0.
 The code was tested in Emacs 30.1.

+## Status
+The function works as advertised when installed with straight.

 ## Update history